kali/lackr/doc/embed.md

 composable Backend abstraction.
 Composing Backend allows to build complex scenarios like hashring based sharding, try-and-pass request handling.
 The final provider of content will be in-process backends or real HTTP backends.

+ClientBackend is the Backend to which InterpolrProxy will forward all incoming requests and all subsequent ESI-triggered requests too.
+It forwards the requests to the backend HTTP server.

-Interpolr is where all the magic will happen.
+Interpolr is where all the content processing will happen.
 ESI detection, handlebars expansion, and smart JSON management.

-- Jetty Server is a "standard" instance of a Jetty Server (coming from jetty-server.jar).
-- InterpolrProxy is our main workhorse.
-- LackrProxyJettyHandler is a thin wrapper to make InterpolrProxy pluggable into a Jetty server (implements Handler)
-- ClientBackend is the backend to which InterpolrProxy will forward all incoming requests and all subsequent ESI-triggered requests too
-- Interpolr is the text-processor that will detect and process ESI and handlebars markup, collaborating with the proxy to generate more backend requests.

 Only the left column is deeply jetty-server tainted.
 [Embedding as a Servlet](servlet.md) will only alter the left column.